terranix/terranix-website/content/documentation/getting-started.md

 Let's have a quick overview on how you would use terranix.

-If you search for working examples have a look at the [examples folder at github](https://github.com/terranix/terranix-examples).
+If you look for working examples check out
+[examples folder at github](https://github.com/terranix/terranix-examples).

 {{% note %}}